IsaacOliveira/web-prizes/README.md

 # Web Prizes App

-Web app that allows a costumer to subscribe to our store with their email, to get news, and apply for prizes
+Web app that allows a costumer to subscribe to our store with their email, to get news, and apply for prizes.

 ### Important concepts